chrisandrewcl/vue-fallback/README.md

 At last, if the promise got rejected, the `#rejected` slot will be shown instead.

-## Knonwn issues
+## Known issues

 When no `#pending` slot is given, the component does nothing.
-This probably happens because it works like a fragment, so since there is no root element it is not possible to make further updates in the DOM.
+This probably happens because it works like a fragment, so since there is no root element it is not possible to make further updates to the DOM.

 ## TODO

 - [ ] Add tests
+- [ ] Improve docs
 - [ ] Get usage feedback
 - [ ] Publish